shmin2037/graduate_project/README.md

 ```

 For now,segment_molmo point out the image based on prompt and segment them.
 And then produce 4 dimension one-hot embeddings for masked region.
-Make sure to check channel dimension which refered at below.
+To train with newely produced features, make sure to check channel dimensions, which is refered at Training part.

 # Environment setup